Zumwalt-class destroyer: Automation and fire protection

 Automation reduces crew size on these ships: the Zumwalt-class destroyer's minimum complement is 130, less than half that of similar warships.
 Smaller crews reduce a significant component of operating costs.
 Ammunition, food, and other stores are all mounted in containers able to be struck below to magazine/storage areas by an automated cargo handling system.

 Water spray or mist systems are proposed for deployment in the Zumwalt-class destroyer, but the electronic spaces remain problematic to the designers.
 Halon/nitrogen dump systems are preferred but do not work when space has been compromised by a hull breach.
 The GAO has noted this system as a potential problem yet to be addressed.

 Computer network

-The Total Ship Computing Environment Infrastructure (TSCEI) is based on General Electric Fanuc Embedded Systems' PPC7A and PPC7D single-board computers running LynuxWorks' LynxOS RTOS.
+The Total Ship Computing Environment Infrastructure (TSCEI) is based on General Electric Fanuc Embedded Systems' PPC7A and PPC7D single-board computers running LynuxWorks' LynxOS Real-time operating system (RTOS).
 These are contained in 16 shock, vibration, and electromagnetic protected Electronic Modular Enclosures.
 Zumwalt carries 16 pre-assembled IBM blade servers.
 The network allows seamless integration of all onboard systems, e.g., sensor fusion and easing operation and mission planning.